miniBill/witch-awakening/DLCs/Core/Quests.md

 + If evil, the client prefers them alive and roughed up a little.
 + If good, the ORC or Watchers hosting the bounty don't have a preference for alive or dead, but will find any prisoner abuse distasteful or potentially criminal, but they're wanted for some serious reason, such as burning an orphanage.

-THE MATHEMATICIAN
+## Quest: The Mathematician
-Heroic
+- Slot: Heroic

-Threat 7
+- Threat: 7
-Conflict 4
+- Conflict: 4
-Reward 7
+- Reward: 7

 A form of magic that pops up from time to time.
 By nature it's hard to describe, but to be brief; High Order Mathematics is a very raw form of magic that unfailingly renders the practitioner insane, not from unnatural memetic hazards, but the raw understanding and changes in perspective utilizing numerals and characters of the First Language used in Runes, The Mathematician is an insane witch, but a glimpse in their mind is like looking upon a Far God -- chaotic, esoteric, unpredictable.
 The Mathematician is capable of replicating any magic effect, and many unknown magic effects, but is thoroughly insane- And for some reason, they've fixated on you.

 Notes:
 + They aren't malicious, but in their fixation they're experimenting on you with any number of parameters.
 They want -- need -- to know everything about you, remaining distant but engineering scenarios that test some quality or attribute of yours, even as simple as "How do they react to becoming a cat" -- or much worse.

+### Sidebar
-+ The Mathematician is an insane stalker, who is one of the most powerful non-deities in the setting, & highly paranoid, almost never in-person.
+To be clear, the Mathematician is an insane stalker, who is one of the most powerful non-deities in the setting, & highly paranoid, almost never in-person.

+### Sidebar
-+ They aren't an ally, and observe you remotely.
+They aren't an ally, and observe you remotely.
 They make your life more interesting and hazardous, but might intervene to save you from True Death, but not hardships, until bored.

-PACK TACTICS
+## Quest: Pack Tactics
-Heroic
+- Slot: Heroic

-Threat 8
+- Threat: 8
-Conflict 3
+- Conflict: 3
-Reward 7
+- Reward: 7

 Requires *Gone Feral*.
 You track down the source of the soulstealing curse within the dire wolves, leading you to discover that the pack of dire wolves are just an offshoot from the greater Lycanthrope packs that are currently embroiled in a blood feud.
 Werewolves Hulking hominid beasts between 8 and 12ft in height full of tense muscle.
 Immune to damage except from silver weapons, or Golden Relics, with strength sufficient to crush through concrete walls and shred steel plating like paper, or hurling an elephant across a football field.
 They are all overwhelmed by bloodlust currently, with the Soulstealer curse, as feral as though it were a full moon.